railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

    single: Software as a Service
    single: On-Demand

-The SaaS (Software as a Service) offer
+The SaaS (Software as a Service) Offer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SaaS is a complete package hosted at a supplier, that includes the following services: server